capitano-futuro/hello-world/README.md

 Why am I hearing, that Monero is broken from an outsider and not from Monero developers?

 It all boils down to greed.
 Maybe Monero, the community and the movement was about privacy in the beginning.
-The need and advantages of private cryptos are till today persistent.
+The need and advantages of private cryptos are persistent till today.
 Privacy should be a fundamental right and one of the main characteritics of a functioning currency.
-But down the road big problems were discovered with Monero.
-Serious problems no one had a satisfying answer to.
-Listen to the podcast <BreakingMonero> [https://www.monerooutreach.org/breaking-monero/], with the intention to mitigate legal implications.
+But with Monero big problems were discovered down the road.
+Serious problems, compromising everyone's privacy and safety, no one had a satisfying answer to.
+Listen to the podcast <BreakingMonero> [https://www.monerooutreach.org/breaking-monero/], that has been recorded with the intention to mitigate legal implications.
 Identifying security problems is not the issue.
 But doing nothing about it and attacking people addressing it is.
 Just keep the party going and the money flowing by selling a broken product to the gullible and uneducated.
 Also deflect from the failure of your promises by viciously attacking other projects.
+At the end greed will be their downfall.

 [It is getting to long so I wd leave this out -> Now, shut it all down and risk to loose money, reputation and coinmarketcap-ranking or keep the party going?
 Of course, they chose poorly.
 Biiiiitconnnneeeeeeeeeeeect, comes to mind, the last one turns off the lights. ]